orion-research/coach/Tutorial_decision_process.md

 ## Select baseline dialogue and transitions

-To implement the selection of a baseline, a HTML template for the dialogue is needed:
+To implement the selection of a baseline, a HTML template for the dialogue is needed in the file `templates/select_baseline_dialogue`:

 	<H2>Select a baseline</H2>